muggy8/fontstrap/README.md

 # fontstrap
 Fontstrap is a bootstrap plugin that lets you adjust your font size.
-There's literally nothing else with a few extra auxiliary functions.
+There's literally nothing else other than a few extra auxiliary functions.

 <h1>Documentations</h1>
 <h2>How to use:</h2>